xorum-io/kmp_mobile_template/README.md

 [XcodeGen](https://github.com/yonaskolb/XcodeGen) is used to generate `.xcodeproj` file from source files and `project.yml` file.

+Find more details on this template in [our Medium blog](https://yev-kanivets.medium.com/battle-tested-template-project-for-kotlin-multiplatform-54d0692bb00c?sk=399363810f81c43301472a08cbfef50d).

 ## To Do

 Once cloned do the following to adapt template to your needs.